Gimbal-less Single-Axis and Dual-Axis (Tip-Tilt) MEMS Mirrors

 adaptable to various applications.
 Some devices are fabricated with

-somewhat generic performance specifications.
+somewhat generic quasi-static (point-to-point) performance specifications.
 Other devices are highly

 analog as opposed to on-off.
 See video of tip-tilt-piston movement under microscope.